-How often you really should clean light switch plates — and the best way to do it
+How often you should clean light switch plates — and the best way to do it

 - 6 drops of any other essential oil for scent.

 Since hydrogen peroxide will break down into water when it’s exposed to light, top off the container with more hydrogen peroxide right before using it again.
-(Caveat: Vinegar breaks down the coating of sealed countertops, so do not use this mixture on these surfaces.)
+(There's one caveat: Vinegar breaks down the coating of sealed countertops, so do not use this mixture on these surfaces.)